Cincinnati-Design-LAB/architour/src/content/buildings/fifth-third-center.md

 architect: Harrison & Abramovitz
 associate_architect: Harry Hake & Partners
 original_function: Office building
-significance: >-
-  The tower was the first major building constructed as part of the implementation of the 1964 Downtown Plan.
 unique_features: >-
   The tower was one of the first buildings designed to integrate with the City's new skywalk system.
 The skywalk traversed the north side of Fountain Square